GeunhwaJeong/haneul-new/doc/move.md

 ```

 For convenience, please also make sure the path to Haneul binaries
+(haneul/target/release), including the haneul-move command used throughout
-(haneul/target/release) is part of your system path.
+this tutorial, is part of your system path.

 We can now proceed to creating a package directory structure and an
 empty manifest file following the Move code organization described